anusree04-collab/Machine-Learning-Projects/Cluster_Visualization/README.md

  How to Run the Project
 --
-Install required libraries: pip install flask pandas numpy scikit-learn matplotlib, Run the application : python app.py, open the browser and go to the : http://127.0.0.1:5000
+Install required libraries: pip install flask pandas numpy scikit-learn matplotlib
+Run the application : python app.py
+open the browser and go to the : http://127.0.0.1:5000

 Select clustering algorithm and click Run Clustering.